PRESENT ACTIONS. PAST REACTIONS

 Wadi 800 Residence

-It is divided into 2 parts: one side inhabits the living and common areas for family gatherings while the other caters for private areas and bedrooms.
+It is divided into two entities: one side inhabits the living and common areas for family gatherings while the other caters for private areas and bedrooms.

-The furniture is entirely custom-designed to each space.
+The furniture is entirely custom-designed.
 They rest as art pieces and subtly translates the function of each room.
-Optimizing the natural light, a warm palette integrates rich layers of textures and colors; walnut and oak wood, oxidized brass and copper, patina walls, large arches of wooden window frames, italian calacatta marble floors in the communal spaces and recuperated ceramic traditional tiles integrated with wood in the private areas.
+Optimizing the natural light, a warm palette integrates rich layers of textures and colors; walnut and oak wood, oxidized brass and copper, patina walls, large arches of wooden window frames, Italian calacatta marble floors in the communal spaces and recuperated ceramic traditional tiles integrated with wood in the private areas.

 Client | T.S

 Location | Wadi Abou Jmeel Street, Mina El Hosn, Beirut Central District, Lebanon

 Area | 400 sqm

 Date of Completion | September 2017